Pathogen-Genomics-Cymru/covate/README.md

 <img height="600" src="https://github.com/Pathogen-Genomics-Cymru/covate/blob/main/covate-workflow.png" />

 ## Output ##
-A date-stamped output directory is created with sub-directories for each common lineage.
-At the top level you will find a csv of the timeseries and error log files.
+A date-stamped output directory is created with sub-directories for each common lineage and a cross-correlation sub-directory.
+At the top level you will find a csv of the timeseries and error log file(s).
 In a lineage sub-directory you should find the following directories and plots:
 * **prediction** The forecasted time series for each region.
 * **validation** A validation forecast for each region (plots the time series for the last nsteps prior to the set end date with a forecast).
 This directory will be empty if --validate is not specified.
 * **logs** Log files containing information on the time series and the built models.
 If there are any errors raised for the lineage then an error log will also be generated.
 There are separate log files for prediction and validation.